 When to Use It:

-- Different teams have unique knowledge requirements.
+- Different units have unique knowledge requirements.

 Challenges: